jc782/jc782.github.io/_posts/2021-02-02-Stringart.markdown

 Keeping in theme the image selected was a pet portrait.

-I wrote some code in python, the essence of the algorithm is to have fixed lines that can be transversed.
+I wrote some code in python, the essence of the algorithm is to have fixed lines between pins.
 Each line has associated pixels that it darkens.

 From each position it's quite simple, we just have to evaluate the best next line and then update the image we're evaluating to take into account this.